Argel-Tal/DataScience-Notes/Lecture Summaries.md

 __General Principal:__
 The new axes, the principle components, are linear combinations of the original variables, such that the variance of the principal components decreases with each subsequent component and that all components are uncorrelated.

+PCA does not utilize existing class labels (LDA does, and tries to ensure seperation between them)

 Variables are standardised and centered to _N(mean = 0, sd = 1)_